Neural and spectral operator surrogates: unified construction and expression rate bounds: Introduction

 Contrary to the mentioned universality theorems, proofs of \emph{operator expression rate bounds} tend to be problem-specific, including assumptions on regularity of input and output data of the operators of interest, and some structural assumptions on the operator mappings.
 With domains and/or ranges of the operators of interest being infinite-dimensional, as a rule, overcoming the \emph{curse of dimensionality} (CoD) in the proofs of operator emulation bounds is necessary.
 The results in the present paper leverage progress in recent years on approximation rate bounds for gpc representations of such maps for DNN approximation.
-This line of research was initiated in \cite{SchwabZechAA}, building on earlier results on gpc emulation rates in \cite{BCDS17_2452} and the references there.
+This line of research was initiated in \cite{SchwabZechAA}, building on earlier results on gpc emulation rates in \cite{BCDS17_2452} and the references there. {We also mention recent publications where operator expression rate bounds have been proved for particular en- and decoding systems, such as KL-expansions \cite{LanthPCA}. }

 For coefficient-to-solution maps of elliptic PDEs, \emph{on domains consisting of smooth coefficient functions}, it was shown recently in \cite{MS21_984} that \emph{exponential expression rates of solution operators} is possible with certain deep ReLU NNs.
 This result leverages the exponential encoding and decoding of smooth (analytic) functions with tensorized polynomials by spectral collocation, combined with a ReLU NN which emulates a Gaussian Elimination Method for regular matrices of size $N$ in NN size $O(N^4)$, and scaling polylogarithmically in terms of the target accuracy $\eps$ of the solution vector.